mrazomej/phd/docs/src/chapter_04/section_09_global_fit.md

 | $\beta = \frac{1}{k_B T}$                        | The inverse product of the Boltzmann constant $k_B$ and the temperature $T$ of the system                    |
 Table: **Key model parameters for induction of an allosteric repressor.** {#tbl:ch4_tbl02}

-![**Global fit of dissociation constants, repressor copy numbers and binding energies.** Theoretical predictions resulting from simultaneously fitting the dissociation constants $K_A$ and $K_I$, the six repressor copy numbers $R$, and the four repressor-DNA binding energies $\Delta\varepsilon_{RA}$ using the
+![**Global fit of dissociation constants, repressor copy numbers, and binding energies.** Theoretical predictions resulting from simultaneously fitting the dissociation constants $K_A$ and $K_I$, the six repressor copy numbers $R$, and the four repressor-DNA binding energies $\Delta\varepsilon_{RA}$ using the